 A countertop kitchen blender will be handy for bulk blending or thicker mixtures.
 While they have more parts to clean, they’re also more versatile and have a larger capacity.
 Most come with variable speeds for chopping and liquid purees, and you can add almost any ingredient and get a smooth blend.
 In this category of blenders, we recommend the Ninja Smart Screen CT650.

 - 1000 watts of power to crush through tough ingredients like ice and frozen fruit

 - Intuitive Touchscreen– easy to clean, longer lasting, more intuitive compared to blenders with Mylar buttons

 - 72 oz..
 Total Crushing Pitcher – Blast through everything from ice to whole fruits in seconds for frozen drinks, ice cream, smoothies...

 2. Single-Serve Blenders

 These are typically compact, high-powered blenders meant to make a single-serving smoothie or shake.
 When you’re done blending, simply tip the container over, attach a spout lid, and it’s ready to drink.
-These are powerful enough to crush ice and frozen fruit, and compact enough to take up only a small space on your countertop.
+They are powerful enough to crush ice and frozen fruit and compact enough to take up only a small space on your countertop.
 In this category, we’re in love with the Ninja personal blender.